Learning Heuristics for Transit Network Design and Improvement with Deep Reinforcement Learning: Benchmark Experiments

-We note that the type-1 mutator used in EA and the neural mutator used in NEA differ in the space of changes each is capable of making.
-The type-1 mutator can only add shortest paths as routes, while the neural mutator may compose multiple shortest paths into its new routes.
-It may be that this structural difference, as opposed to the quality of the heuristic learned by the policy $\pi_\theta$, is part of NEA's advantage over EA.
+The type-1 heuristic used in EA and the neural heuristic used in NEA differ in the kind of routes they create.
+The type-1 heuristic can only add routes that are shortest paths in the link graph, while the neural heuristic may compose multiple shortest paths into a new route.
+We sought to determine how much of NEA's advantage over EA is due to this structural difference, versus being due to the specific policy $\pi_\theta$ that we trained using \ac{RL}.

-To test this conjecture, we ran a variant of NEA in which the learned policy $\pi_\theta$ is replaced by a policy $\pi_\text{random}$ that chooses actions uniformly at random:
+To answer this question, we ran a variant of NEA in which $\pi_\theta$ is replaced by a purely random policy $\pi_\text{random}$:

-We call this variant the randomly-combining evolutionary algorithm (RC-EA).
-Since we wanted to gauge the performance of this variant in isolation from the learned policy, we used $\pi_\text{random}$ in the LC-100 algorithm to generate $\mathcal{R}_0$ for RC-EA.
+We call this variant of NEA the randomly-combining evolutionary algorithm (RC-EA).
+In order to fully isolate RC-EA from the effects of \ac{RL}, we also used $\pi_\text{random}$ in the LC-100 algorithm to generate the starting network $\mathcal{R}_0$ for RC-EA.

-The results are shown in \autoref{fig:random}, along with the same NEA curves as in \autoref{fig:40k}.
-For values of $\alpha < 1.0$, RC-EA performs less well than both EA and NEA.
-But at the extreme of $\alpha = 1.0$ it performs better than NEA, decreasing average trip time $C_p$ by about twenty seconds versus NEA - an improvement of about 1\% - on each city.
+The results are shown in \autoref{fig:random}, again with the same NEA curve from \autoref{fig:40k} for comparison.
+For values of $\alpha < 1.0$, the transit networks from RC-EA are dominated by some transit network from NEA.
+But at the extreme of $\alpha = 1.0$, RC-EA's network performs better than any of NEA's networks in terms of average trip time $C_p$, decreasing it by about twenty seconds versus NEA's lowest-$C_p$ network on each city - an improvement of about 1\%.

-RC-EA's poor performance at low $\alpha$ makes sense: its ability to replace routes with composites of shortest paths biases it towards making longer routes, and unlike $\pi_\theta$, $\pi_\text{random}$ cannot learn to prefer halting early in such cases.
-This is an advantage over NEA at $\alpha=1.0$ but a disadvantage at $\alpha < 1.0$.
-It is interesting, though, that RC-EA outperforms NEA at $\alpha=1.0$, as these two share the same space of possible actions.
-We would expect that the neural net policy used in NEA should be able to learn to reach that performance of RC-EA simply by learning to choose actions uniformly at random, yet here it fails to do so.
+RC-EA's poor performance at $\alpha < 1$ makes sense: the ability to replace routes with composites of shortest paths biases it towards making longer routes, and unlike $\pi_\theta$, $\pi_\text{random}$ cannot learn to prefer halting early in such cases.
+This is a clear disadvantage at $\alpha < 1.0$.
+The advantage of NEA comes mainly from what the policy $\pi_\theta$ learns during training.
+It is surprising, though, that RC-EA outperforms NEA at $\alpha=1.0$.
+We would expect that the neural net policy used in NEA should be able to equal the performance of RC-EA by learning to choose actions uniformly at random when $\alpha=1.0$, yet here it fails to do so.

-Nonetheless, NEA performs better overall than RC-EA, and so we leave answering this question to future work.
-For now we merely note that composing shortest paths randomly is a good heuristic for route construction at $\alpha=1$, but not below that; so the advantage of NEA comes primarily from what the policy $\pi_\theta$ learns during training.
+Nonetheless, NEA performs better overall than RC-EA, and so we leave answering this question to future work, while noting that composing shortest paths randomly is a good heuristic for minimizing $C_p$ at the expense of $C_o$, if that is one's aim.